 Another variation on the Markov game approach to evaluating first actions, then players.
 Probably the most succinct and accessible write-up we've done.
 What is new compared to the journal paper below, is that we cluster hockey players into types, then rank them within each cluster.
 Generally ranking players makes most sense for comparing those with similar roles.

 Reality Check.
 I like tracking how players we ranked highly do in the future.
-In the paper we mention Jack Eichel as a rising star with relatively low salary, based on the 2015-2016 NHL season.
+Our ranking identifies Erik Karlsson as the top player.
+And he's been exceptional in the 2017 playoffs!
+We mention Jack Eichel as a rising star with relatively low salary, based on the 2015-2016 NHL season.
 He's having a killer 2016-2017 season.Connections.
 That ranking and clustering should go together is the main insight behind the RankClus system from Jiawei Han's group for ranking individuals in relational data.
 Erratum.
 When we made the player activity heatmaps, we inadvertently used the wrong sign for the y-coordinates, which means that we switched the left and right side of the rink (from the perspective of the attacking team).
 Here is a corrected version.
 Thank you to everyone on Twitter for pointing this out---peer review has helped us!